icopy-site/awesome-cn/docs/awesome/awesome-cakephp.md

 - [DebugKit plugin](https://github.com/cakephp/debug_kit) - The de-facto standard for debugging.
 - [Execution order](https://github.com/dereuromark/executionorder) - A demo app to display the execution order of files, methods and callbacks.
 - [Sentry plugin](https://github.com/lordsimal/cakephp-sentry) A plugin to seamlessly integrate Sentry for errors and exceptions.
-- [Setup plugin](https://github.com/dereuromark/cakephp-setup) - A lightweight setup plugin containing debugging and maintenance tools.
+- [Setup plugin](https://github.com/dereuromark/cakephp-setup) - A lightweight setup plugin containing healthcheck(s), debugging and maintenance tools.

 ## Email
 *Plugins for sending and parsing email.*